Zag-Research/Zag-Smalltalk/Documentation/Execution.md

 #### Classic Smalltalk dispatch
 Logically, Smalltalk message dispatch follows these steps:
- 1. set C to the class of the target (or the current class's superclass if it's a `super` send)
+ 1. set T to the class of the target (or the current class's superclass if it's a `super` send)
+ 2. set C to T
- 2. look up the selector symbol in C's `methodDict`
+ 3. look up the selector symbol in C's `methodDict`
- 3. if found, the value of the lookup is the method code - call it
+ 4. if found, the value of the lookup is the method code - call it
- 4. if not found and C has a superclass, set C to the superclass and continue at 2
+ 5. if not found and C has a superclass, set C to the superclass and continue at 3
- 5. the method is not found, so create a Message object, set C to the class of the target and go back to 2 with the selector set to `doesNotUnderstand:` - we're guaranteed to find something on this go-round because `Object` implements `doesNotUnderstand:`.
+ 6. the method is not found, so create a Message object, set C to T and go back to 3 with the selector set to `doesNotUnderstand:` - we're guaranteed to find something on this go-round because `Object` implements `doesNotUnderstand:`.

 This is not the whole story for 2 reasons:
  1. Some messages such as `ifTrue:ifFalse:` and `whileTrue:` and related messages are recognized by the compiler, and are turned into conditional byte code sequences.